jeinselen/VF-BlenderAutosaveRender/README.md

 ![screenshot of Blender's Render Output user interface with the add-on installed](images/screenshot0-main.png)

-The default settings will work as-is, saving each render in a folder alongside the project file.
-But there's more...
+The default settings will work as-is, saving each render in a folder alongside the project file with automatic serialisation and JPG compression.
+But significant customisation is possible, especially through the use of output path and file name variables.